MachinisteWeb/node-atlas/README.en.md

 ### Documentation ###

-In addition to this README, you also have access to,
+In addition to this documentation, you also have access to,
 - [tl;dr](https://www.npmjs.com/package/node-atlas),
 - [details of functions in the NA object](https://node-atlas.js.org/doc/node-atlas/) and you could
 - [discuss on chat and ask assistance for NodeAtlas](https://gitter.im/NodeAtlas/Help).